Learn About Our Walk-In Process

 Other long-term side effects of morphine abuse include effects to nearly every part of the body.
 For example, opioids like morphine slow the gastrointestinal system.
 This can cause chronic constipation, which can damage the bowels.
 When someone uses morphine, it slows their breathing, which can damage the brain and increase the risk of death.
 Ongoing opioid use affects hormone levels, and it can decrease estrogen and testosterone.
 This can lead to infertility and sexual dysfunction.

 People who use morphine for long periods may also experience a reduced pain threshold.
 They may experience more pain than they did before they started using morphine because the opioid receptors in the central nervous system are damaged from repeated morphine exposure.
-The use or morphine can change how neurotransmitters are released and function in the brain.
+The use of morphine can change how neurotransmitters are released and function in the brain.
 Morphine can affect serotonin and dopamine.
 This can cause negative effects on emotional regulation, memory and learning, thinking and even the structure of the brain.

 Signs of a Morphine Overdose